opil/documentation/docs/admin/SP/opil_server_sp_install.md

         volumes:
             #- path on the host : path inside the container
             - /tmp/.X11-unix:/tmp/.X11-unix:rw
+        volumes:
+            #- path on the host : path inside the container
+            - /tmp/.X11-unix:/tmp/.X11-unix:rw
-#            - ./annotations.ini:/root/catkin_ws/src/maptogridmap/launch/annotations.ini:ro
+            - ./annotations.ini:/annotations.ini:ro
-#            - ./testmap.yaml:/root/catkin_ws/src/maptogridmap/launch/map.yaml:ro
+            - ./floorplan.yaml:/map.yaml:ro
-#            - ./testmap.png:/root/catkin_ws/src/maptogridmap/launch/map.png:ro
+            - ./floorplan.png:/map.png:ro
-#            - ./topology.launch:/root/catkin_ws/src/maptogridmap/launch/topology.launch:ro
+            - ./topology.launch:/topology.launch:ro
         environment:
             - FIWAREHOST=orion
             - HOST=sp
             - NETINTERFACE=eth0
             - DISPLAY=$DISPLAY
 ```
 This example uses the version 3 and it does not need links to enable services to communicate.
+It is assumed that for testing all services will be on the same machine (localhost).
+If orion is started on another machine, then environment variable of sp needs to have changed FIWAREHOST to IP address of that machine.
 To update the docker-compose to the working version for the version 3 (1.22) type: (NOTE: you should remove prior versions of docker-compose)
 ```
 sudo curl -L https://github.com/docker/compose/releases/download/1.22.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 ```